This is the book for the computational tools of Fiber-seq which describes the two major software tools:

 FIRE score FDR calculation

-, v2.31.0) (Quinlan & Hall, 2010).
+, v2.31.0).
 We then compute FIRE scores associated with the shuffled genome.
 Recalling that the FIRE score for the \(g\)th position in the genome is denoted \(S_g\), we divide the number of bases that have shuffled FIRE scores above \(S_g\) by the number of bases that have un-shuffled FIRE scores above \(S_g\).
 This provides an estimate of the FDR associated with the FIRE score \(S_g\).

 Peak calling

-Peaks are called by identifying FIRE score local-maxima that have FDR values below a 5% threshold and at least 10% actuation (Cg / Rg).
+Peaks are called by identifying FIRE score local-maxima that have FDR values below a 5% threshold and that exceed an optional percent actuation threshold \(C_g / R_g\).
 Adjacent local maxima that share 50% of the underlying FIRE elements or have 90% reciprocal overlap are merged into a single peak, using the higher of the two local maxima.
 Then, the start and end positions of the peak are determined by the median start and end positions of the underlying FIRE elements.
 We also calculated and reported wide peaks by taking the union of the FIRE peaks and all regions below the FDR threshold and then merged the resulting regions that were within one nucleosome (147 bp) of one another.

 Haplotype-selective peaks